 This Weekend Market in Thimphu, Bhutan, is an extravagant place to shop.
 You can find several locals and tourists who come together to shop here.
 It’s a lively and colourful place for your unique Bhutan shopping experience.

 The weekend market is a must-visit place to enjoy the bustling hub of this city.
 Locals buy fresh fruits and vegetables from this Bhutan market.
-It is also famous for handicrafts and textiles of good quality.
+It is also famous for its handicrafts and textiles of good quality.
 Bhutanese farmers give flavour to their organic produce.

 Moreover, you can also find an excellent attire section of beautiful garments, including the famous Bhutanese gho and kira.
 You can take that up as a souvenir or a diverse addition to your wardrobe.